Materials

 Stripes

 Funk up your kitchen with our colourful striped wood composites – multiple layers of wood stabilised in resin to create a highly durable, playful handle material.
-Choose from rainbow brights to muted Scandi shades, vibrant pinks to bold orange or mix it up with all the colours.

 Browse our selection of stripes